-Mathematics aims to develop the numeracy capabilities that all students need in their personal work and civic life, and provide the fundamentals on which mathematical specialties and professional applications of mathematics are built.
+Mathematics aims to develop the numeracy capabilities that all students need in their personal work and civic life and provide the fundamentals on which mathematical specialities and professional applications of mathematics are built.
 Additionally, it provides students with the ability to describe, interpret and reason about their social and physical world.

 Mathematics at Thornlie aims to: